Temples

 Jingwansa Temple

 Jingwansa Temple is a Buddhist temple located in Bukhansan National Park on the western outskirts of Seoul, not far from Eunpyeong Hanok Village.
-There are four notable temples located on the outskirts of Seoul, including Jingwansa.
+Jingwansa is one of four temples considered to be the most prestigious in Seoul.
 The others include Bulmasa Temple in the east, Sammaksa Temple in the south, and Seunggasa Temple in the north.

 Jogyesa Temple